DUE TO CIRCUMSTANCES BEYOND OUR CONTROL, THE GULL IS ON HIATUS

-PLEASE NOTE: While it's a comedy, this production includes discussions about and theatricalized interpretations of bird shooting and suicide.
+PLEASE NOTE: While the play is a comedy, it includes discussions about and interpretations of gun violence, mental illness, bird shooting, and suicide.

 Synopsis